Watchdog warned UK government of spyware infections inside 10 Downing Street

 Citizen Lab said it believed the targeting connected to the prime minister's office was done by NSO clients in the United Arab Emirates while the British foreign ministry hacking came from other countries, including Cyprus, Jordan and India.

+Cyprus authorities "categorically deny" any involvement in the matter, government spokesperson Marios Pelekanos told Reuters.

+"However, to avoid any further speculations on a Cyprus link, we note that the Government of the Republic of Cyprus, which enjoys excellent relations with the British Government in all fields, has never been approached with any sort of inquiry on the subject at large by the relevant British authorities," he said in an emailed statement.

-Government spokespeople for the United Arab Emirates, Jordan, India and Cyprus did not immediately respond to requests for comment.
+Government spokespeople for the United Arab Emirates, Jordan and India did not immediately respond to requests for comment.

 Pegasus can be used to remotely break into iPhones, giving clients deep access into a targeted phone's memory or turning them into recording devices.